ctroupin/ctroupin.github.io/_posts/2017-08-19-elevation-calc.md

 In any case, the signals are affected by errors and reducing them can be done using different methods, for example filtering the signal and remove unrealistic peaks.
 Also, if the digital model used in the calculation has more or less resolution and accuracy, the results will necessarily differ.

 Still, the ratio between the largest and the smallest values is about 3, in other words, when one platform tells you've done a Vertical Kilometer, the other says that you effort had (only) 300-400 meters of positive elevation...
-So yes, it would be nice to have kind of a consensus.
+So yes, it would be nice to have some kind of a consensus.